-The Company manages its liquidity risk through the mechanisms described above and as described in Note 25 of the 2015 annual consolidated financial statements.
+The Company manages its liquidity risk through the mechanisms described above and as described in Note 28 of the 2016 annual consolidated financial statements.
 The Company has historically relied on issuances of shares to develop projects and to finance day-to-day operations and may do so again in the future.

-The Company has no significant long-term liabilities.
+The Company's significant long-term liability is its convertible debenture payables which has a fixed interest rate.
 All other contractually obligated cash flows are payable within the next fiscal year.